 These are usually difficult circumstances for everyone involved where careful and sensitive discussion is needed.

 Retirement villages are regulated by state and territory governments.
-See the Appendices of this book for the relevant government agency in your state or territory.
+See the Legislation section for the relevant government agency in your state or territory.

 The Retirement Living Council (RLC) works closely with state associations which represent people living in retirement communities.